SBC Golf Project

 The courage to try, and confidence to become a golfer

 Charlie Seymour had a vision for San Bernardino.
-He was a strong and reliable advocate for his community, and fought the hardest to make things better for the local children.
+He was a relentless advocate for his community, and fought the hardest to make things better for the local children.
 Charlie was also an avid golfer.
-He understood the positive possibilities of connecting children from his community with the game.
+He understood the positive possibilities of connecting children from his community with the game he loved.

-Charlie is gone now.
-But years ago he planted the seeds for a community golf project.
-Then through serendipity the San Bernardino City Unified School District was connected with Sixtyone Golf.
-Together they began CAPS Golf, and Charlie’s seeds started to grow.
+Charlie is gone now, but years ago he planted the seeds for a community golf project.
+Then through serendipity, the San Bernardino City Unified School District was connected with Sixtyone Golf.
+Together they launch CAPS Golf, and Charlie’s seeds started to grow.

 CAPS (San Bernardino City Unified School District’s Creative Before and After School Programs for Success) provides experiences that enhance each student’s academic, social, emotional and physical development.

 The CAPS golf program is designed to introduce district students to golf, provide resources to support their development into young golfers, and encourage them to consider golf as a part of their futures—and that is exactly what Charlie wanted.